FalkowskiKamil/MoviesCatalogue/readme.md

 ## Technology Stack

-Football_Quiz is built using the following technologies:
+TMDB is built using the following technologies:

 - Framework: Flask
 - Handling forms and form validation: Flask WTF